MikkelSchubert/paleomix/docs/bam_pipeline/usage.rst

           MinQuality: 30
           # Filter reads that did not map to the reference sequence
           FilterUnmappedReads: yes
-          # May be disabled ("no") for aDNA alignments with the 'aln' algorithm.
+          # Post-mortem damage localizes to the 5' region, which the 'backtrack' algorithm
-          # Post-mortem damage localizes to the seed region, which BWA expects to
+          # expects to contain few errors.
+Disabling the seed may therefore improve mapping
-          # have few errors (sets "-l").
-See http://pmid.us/22574660
+          # results for aDNA at the cost of increased runtime (see http://pmid.us/22574660).
           UseSeed: no
           # Additional command-line options may be specified below.
 For 'backtrack' these
-          # are applied to the "bwa aln".
+          # are applied to "bwa aln" calls.
 See Bowtie2 for more examples.
     #      -n: 0.04

         # Settings for mappings performed using Bowtie2